 During the spring term of the first year of the M.A. program, students will present to their advisors a reading list of 8 to 10 works to be studied during the summer.
 The books must belong to no more than two of the periods defined by the M.A. program, and five of the books must be taken from the Departmental Reading List.
 At least one of the texts should be a literary history or a similar text about the period.
 This approved list (signed by the faculty advisor) will be submitted to the Director of Graduate Studies before the end of the spring term.

-In fall term, students will register for a 2-credit, graded RL 605 with the Director of Graduate Studies as instructor of record.
+In fall term, students will register for a 4-credit, PASS/NO PASS RL 605 with the Director of Graduate Studies as instructor of record.
+This course number corresponds to independent summer reading and MA forum.